clinical-meteor/cookbook/cookbook/medical.data.md

 ## 1. Medical Imaging Data

 __SIIM Datasets for Meteor__
+Basic patient medical history, including radiology images and reports.
+Used in SIIM hackathons.
 https://github.com/clinical-meteor/siim-dataset

+***

 __The National Library of Medicine presents MedPix®__
 Database of 53,000 medical images from 13,000 patients with annotations. __Requires registration__.